-Hysterectomy and adnexectomy are the surgical techniques to remove the womb and ovaries.
-The purpose is to prevent the female hormonal effects of the ovaries, as well as possible diseases occurring in the female internal genitals, whose risk seems to be increased by consuming male hormones.
-Furthermore, it forms the basis for subsequent gender reassignment surgery.
+Hysterectomy and adnexectomy are the surgical operations to remove the womb and ovaries.
+The purpose is to prevent the female hormonal effects of the ovaries, as well as possible diseases occurring in the female internal genitals, whose risk seems to increase when consuming male hormones.
+Furthermore, it forms the basis of subsequent gender reassignment surgery.

 Patients are admitted on the day of their operation.
 The hysterectomy and adnexectomy are performed under general anaesthetic.
 The Gender Unit’s medical team will carry out the procedure choosing the most appropriate technique for each individual case.
 There are three main ways of tackling the operation:

-Abdominal: involves making a small incision in the lower abdomen which will subsequently be hidden by the pubic hair.
+Abdominal.
+This technique involves making a small incision in the lower abdomen which will subsequently be hidden by pubic hair.
 The womb and ovaries are then removed through this incision.
-This is the quickest method and the one with fewer possible complications.
+This is the quickest method and the one with the fewest possible complications.

-There are many possible side effects of this technique, both due to the use of the gas and to the need to insert a number of sharp trocars into the abdomen.
+There are many possible side effects of this technique, both due to the use of the gas and to the need to insert several sharp trocars into the abdomen.
 Theoretically, the technique allows for speedier recovery but, in the Gender Unit’s experience, there is little appreciable difference in recovery rate, especially when the procedure is combined with a bilateral subcutaneous mastectomy.

-Via the vagina: This technique is very complex in transsexual patients and not normally used, since it can only be employed in those women whose vaginas have been dilated by childbirth, which allows greater options for the procedure.
+Via the vagina.
+This technique is very complex in transsexual patients and not normally used, since it can only be employed in those women whose vaginas have been dilated by childbirth, which allows more options for the procedure.